All About Visiting Yellowstone in November

 Drawbacks of Visiting in November

-The biggest drawback to visiting Yellowstone in November is that most of the roads close in the beginning of November.
+The biggest drawback to visiting Yellowstone in November is that most of the roads close at the beginning of the month.
 You can read the fall and winter road closure dates for year-to-year information.
-From the beginning of November to mid-April, all roads except from the north entrance to the northeast entrance are closed.
-Snow coach transportation does not typically begin until mid-December after the accumulation of snow, so for the entire month of November, you are limited to this single road.
+From November 1st to April 15, all roads except the north entrance to the northeast entrance are closed to private vehicles.
+Snow coach transportation does not typically begin until mid-December after the accumulation of snow, so for the entire month of November, you are limited to this single road through the northeastern section of the park passed Mammoth Hot Springs, Lamar Valley, and the tower area.
+This means that many of the famous sights such as Old Faithful, Yellowstone Lake, the Grand Canyon of Yellowstone, and many geyser basins, hot springs, and other geothermal features are completely out of reach and inaccessible to all visitors.
+This is a real downside to November as to some people many of these iconic sights are what make Yellowstone, Yellowstone.

 Things To Do In November

 The Albright Visitor Center remains open year-round and is a great resource for information about the park.
-There is a great museum in the lower level of the Visitor Center, and rangers are available to answer any questions about closures that you may have.
+There is a great museum on the lower level of the Visitor Center, and rangers are available to answer any questions about closures that you may have.
+The lodge and visitor center at Mammoth Hot Springs also occasionally put on programs from photography walks to jewelry making to cocktail classes, so make sure to check their websites and see if anything will be going on during your visit.

 Hiking in November

 Much of Yellowstone is closed in November, but there is still a ton to see and do in the areas that are open.
 There are many wonderful day hiking trails in the Mammoth area, as well as Lamar Valley.
 You can check the Backcountry Situation Report for all pertinent information about the backcountry.
 Hiking is fantastic this time of year because the crowds have thinned and you may have the trail entirely to yourself.
-You may be snowshoeing or skiing, depending on conditions.
 Many of the hikes in the Mammoth area are on boardwalks, so even if it is snowy, hiking will be an option.

 Weather in November